My-nong/DARTQSAR_GCN/README.md

 If you want FAQ, please contact as minong960@sogang.ac.kr or chltjs1921@naver.com.
 Also as troubleshooting.

 ## Version History

+### v1.1 (March 13, 2025)
+- Domain determination mechanism is changed.
+Previously, we used fingerprint.
+But in this version, we use readout layer in model.

 ### v1.0.2 (Novenber 18, 2024)
 - Fix bug of prediction result